eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

 # Step 5: Connect the Bosch XDK via Bluetooth LE using Eclipse Kura

 Our backend functionality works fine, but it's not really actual sensor data from the device yet.
 Let's change that and connect the XDK via Bluetooth to the Bosch IoT Suite.
-As long as the sent data complies to the Vorto information model, our backend web application should not break.
+As long as the sent data complies to the Vorto information model, our backend web application will not break.
 Let's go:

 <table>
   <tbody>